Penguins

 Xs and Os

-It was a bit of a coaching masterclass by Sullivan.
-Sorry to the many who insist he is the problem.
+Sullivan gave a bit of a coaching masterclass.
+I’m sorry to the many who insist he is the problem.

-The third forward essentially acted as a speedbump for the Rangers forecheck, slowing their F1 down at the blue line and creating time and space for the Penguins defensemen to retrieve the puck and flip the direction forward.
-The Penguins did that enough times in the first period that they took the Rangers out of the game.
+The third forward essentially acted as a speedbump for the Rangers’ forecheck, slowing their F1 down at the blue line and creating time and space for the Penguins’ defensemen to retrieve the puck and flip the direction forward.
+The Penguins did that enough times in the first period to take the Rangers out of the game.

 Simply, the Penguins dominated the puck by taking away the Rangers game.
 Sullivan outcoached Laviolette.